BMCW Quick Links:

 Are you interested in a career in child welfare?
-The Bureau of Milwaukee Child Welfare and its partners offer many opportunities for you to serve children and families in our community.
+The Division of Milwaukee Child Protective Services and its partners offer many opportunities for you to serve children and families in our community.

 Realistic Job Preview Video.
 It will give you an idea of

 what it is like to work in the area of child welfare and the challenges

 you will face.
 After you have watched the video, please read the

 information below about the various positions and where you would apply.